-Are you currently dealing with blackheads or whiteheads?
-You may know of two common treatments that are recommended for pimples: benzoyl peroxide vs salicylic acid for acne.
+Are you currently dealing with whiteheads or blackheads?
+You may know the two common treatments that are recommended for pimples: benzoyl peroxide & salicylic acid.
 So, which is better?
-This guide helps you understand why salicylic acid for whiteheads is best, and how to use salicylic acid for acne.
+This guide helps you understand why salicylic acid works best on those skin concerns, and how to use salicylic acid for acne.

 Benzoyl Peroxide Vs Salicylic Acid For Acne

 Let’s jump into the differences between these two common acne treatments.
 When we break down how they work on the skin, we will see why we should treat certain types of pimples differently.